 Instagram influencers must pay tax in the United States.
 Any money earned from sponsors, stream donations, or anything else must be added up to determine the amount of tax you owe.
 You may be able to make some deductions for items or services you paid for to run your account.

-This information is relevant for Instagram users operating in the United States in 2022, covering the tax year of 2021.
+This information is relevant for Instagram users operating in the United States for the current tax year.

 How to Pay Your Instagram Taxes

 One of the easiest and most efficient ways to pay your Instagram taxes is with a service app such as Keeper Tax.
 This program will assist you in inputting the information from your 1099.
 It will also directly scan your bank and credit card statements for deductibles all throughout the year to ensure that every possible write-off is counted.

 Keeper Tax works so well, that their average user will save $6,076 annually.
 You can also connect the app to your financial accounts to receive notifications about possible deductions.
 When tax season comes around, you can easily file directly from the app.
 Not only is the app extremely useful to the busy influencer, but you can try out their service with their 14-day free trial to see the benefits yourself.

 To help you determine whether or not your influencing is a career or a hobby, the IRS provides a list of qualifications.
 These are as follows: